ansible-collections/community.windows/README.md

 The current process for publishing new versions of the Windows Community Collection is manual, and requires a user who has access to the `community` namespace on Ansible Galaxy to publish the build artifact.

-  1. Ensure `CHANGELOG.md` contains all the latest changes.
+  1. Update the CHANGELOG:
+    1. Make sure you have [`antsibull-changelog`](https://pypi.org/project/antsibull-changelog/) installed.
+    1. Make sure there are fragments for all known changes in `changelogs/fragments`.
+    1. Run `antsibull-changelog release`
-  2. Update `galaxy.yml` with the new `version` for the collection.
+  1. Update `galaxy.yml` with the new `version` for the collection.
-  3. Create a release in GitHub to tag the commit at the version to build.
+  1. Create a release in GitHub to tag the commit at the version to build.
-  4. Run the following commands to build and release the new version on Galaxy:
+  1. Run the following commands to build and release the new version on Galaxy:

      ```
      ansible-galaxy collection build